rahulshankariyer/Hospital_Data_Project/README.md

 To make things simpler, the following transformations were made on the data:

 1. Amputation Probability was considered as the Sum of Probability of Primary Amputation and Secondary Amputation.
-2. The Salvaging and Amputation Prediction of the Final Diagnosis given in terms of probabilities were converted to binary nature by predicting the limbs to be Salvaged for any Salvage Probability above a certain Cut Off Value.
+2. In order to do a binary prediction as to whether the limbs will be salvaged or not, 6 different cut off values were considered for Salvage Probability.
+For any Salvage Probability above the cut off, the limbs were predicted to be salvaged and for any Salvage Probability below the cut off, they were predicted to be amputated.
 3. The 6 cut off values chosen were -

         (i) 0.92